procmadatelzobak/eLKA/README.md

   abort with `No such file or directory`.
 Update to this release (or manually apply commit `fix: handle whitespace when reading git status`) so the worker correctly recognises new timeline files.
+- **Saga generation task fails with `NameError: name 'writer_ai' is not defined`**: Ensure the backend is up to date.
+The worker now initialises the writer adapter before invoking the saga planner, so rerunning the task after pulling the latest backend code resolves the error without manual patches.

 ## Stage 3 acceptance checklist
 - **Configuration** – Verify that `GEMINI_API_KEY`, `AI_PROVIDER`, `AI_VALIDATOR_MODEL`, and `AI_WRITER_MODEL` are present either in the environment or `config.yml`; see the snippets above for reference values.